Motley-London/tech-test-aug-2021/README.md

 ## Part 4

-For the final part, we'll ask you to describe how the Javascript event loop works, and how it relates to Promises and async functions.
+For the final part, we'll ask you to describe stack and queue data structures and their differences.